 - Research Project

 In the first semester of year 3 of the Bachelor’s degree programme, you will have the opportunity to spend six months broadening your horizons and exploring a subject that interests you, in the way that suits you best.
 Computer Science and Engineering students, for example, choose minors as Mathematical Finance or Robotica.
-Alternatively, you can broaden your perspective by opting for a cohesive course package, an internship or a course abroad.
+Alternatively, you can broaden your perspective by opting for a cohesive course package or a course abroad.
 A well-chosen minor can help you to find the career options that suit you, or decide which Master’s programme you want to do after your Bachelor's degree programme.

 Read more about Admission requirements

 TU Delft employs the BSA system: the binding recommendation on the continuation of studies.
 This means that you must obtain at least 75 per cent of your credits (i.e. 45 of the 60 ECTS) in your first year in order to continue your programme.
 If you receive a negative binding recommendation on the continuation of studies, you will not be permitted to enroll in this programme again in the next 4 years.